adambard/learnxinyminutes-docs/solidity.html.markdown

 // access events from outside blockchain (with lightweight clients)
 // typically declare after contract parameters

+// Typically, capitalized - and add Log in front to be explicit and prevent confusion
+// with a function call

 // Declare
-event Sent(address from, address to, uint amount); // note capital first letter
+event LogSent(address indexed from, address indexed to, uint amount); // note capital first letter

 // Call
 Sent(from, to, amount);